mansong1/hce-jenkins-integration-demo/README.md

 #### 3. Use the same flow as the HCE CD-CE demo

+- Store account information and api keys as secrets
-- Parameterize requirements and the stages
+- Parameterize requirements (experiment IDs) and expectations (resilience score) in the pipeline

+The detailed documenttation can be found in [tutorial.md](./tutorial.md)